chimericalidea/openzipkin.github.io/pages/architecture.md

 Web UI
 ------
+A GUI that presents a nice interface for viewing traces.
 A GUI that presents a nice face for viewing traces.
 The web UI provides a method for viewing traces based on service, time, and  annotations.
-Note that there is no built in authentication in the UI.
+Note that there is no built-in authentication in the UI.

 Instrumented libraries
 ----------------------

 Tracing information is collected on each host using the instrumented libraries and sent to Zipkin.
-When the host makes a request to another service, it passes a few tracing identifers along with the request so we can later tie the data together.
+When the host makes a request to another service, it passes a few tracing identifiers along with the request so we can later tie the data together.

 ![Instrumentation architecture]({{ site.github.url }}/public/img/architecture-1.png)